 The College of Engineering welcomes transfer students from other universities and community colleges each year.
 It is important to connect with your admissions counselor here at Lipscomb early on to determine what general education courses will be transferred from your current school to us and what financial aid you may qualify for.
 Our department chairs then evaluate any engineering courses you have taken to determine where in our program sequence you could feasibly start to ensure you maximize your time here at Lipscomb.

-We are especially excited about our 2015 National Science Foundation S-STEM grant award of $650K to assist community college students in Tennessee in completing their four-year engineering degree at Lipscomb.
+We are especially excited about our 2015 National Science Foundation S-STEM grant award of $611K to assist community college students in Tennessee in completing their four-year engineering degree at Lipscomb.
 If you are a community college student in Tennessee studying pre-engineering, mechanical, electrical or civil engineering, you are invited to apply for our S-STEM grant scholarship which could assist you with costs of tuition at Lipscomb.
 S-STEM grant awardees are not eligible for the engineering scholarship above; however, application may be made to both.
-Deadline for application has been extended to March 10th, 2017.
-Application directions should be followed exactly.
+Applications are made available in October.

 Desirable High School Background